bendalab/audioio/README.md

 [API Reference](https://bendalab.github.io/audioio/api)

 The AudioIO modules try to use whatever audio packages are installed on your system to achieve their tasks.
-AudioIO itself does not provide own code for decoding files and accessing audio hardware.
+AudioIO, however, adds own code for handling metadata and marker lists.

 ## Features